 If a charitable bequest is made in the form of a charitable remainder annuity trust, a charitable remainder unitrust, or a pooled income fund, an interest that precedes the charitable remainder will not qualify for a deduction unless it is a QTIP interest or another charitable interest.
 Similarly, a succeeding interest of a charitable lead trust (§ 2055(e)(2)(B) of the Internal Revenue Code) may not qualify for a deduction and frequently will not.
-If the tax apportioned to a nondeductible preceding or succeeding interest were to be paid from the principal of the trust, that might endanger the qualification of the charity's interest for a deduction.
-See Treas.
-Reg. § 20.2055-2(e)(2)(vi)(f), and Rev. Procs.
+As to split interest inter vivos trusts that are included in a decedent's gross estate, if the tax apportioned to a nondeductible preceding or succeeding interest in that trust were to be paid from the principal of the trust, that might endanger the qualification of the charity's interest for a deduction.
+See Rev. Procs.
 90-30, 90-31, and 90-32.
-Even if the charitable deduction were not lost, as would be the case where the estate tax is paid from funds that were designated to pass to the trust but had not yet been transferred to the trust, the tax payment would cause a reduction of the amount of the charitable deduction.
-See Subsection 4(e) and the Comment thereto.
+Even if the charitable deduction were not lost, the tax payment would cause a reduction of the amount of the charitable deduction.
+See Section 3(e) and the Comment thereto.
 A remainder interest in a personal residence or a farm and a qualified conservation contribution also can qualify for a charitable deduction, and the same considerations would apply to those interests.